TrellixVulnTeam/EvilTwinAttack_1DYV/README.md

 • Select the network on which to attack.

+• Scanning for clients in the network for one minute.

 • Presenting customers of the network on which the attack is taking place.

-• Selecting a victim and performing a Twin-Evil attack.
+• Selecting a victim and performing a Evil-Twin attack.

 • After choosing the victim what do you do?